PhinehasNarh/File-Intergrity-Model/README.md

 ##  Contributing

 Want to jump in and help out?
 Awesome!
 Feel free to fork the repo and submit a pull request.
-We love enhancements, bug fixes, or any cool new features you want to add!
+I love enhancements, bug fixes, or any cool new features you want to add!

 ##  License

 This project is licensed under the MIT License - check out the [LICENSE](LICENSE) file for all the details!

+### #ph1n3y